RaymondHuang210129/quad-tree-split-view/CONTRIBUTING.md

 - Ensure you have Visual Studio 2022 installed.
 - Ensure the path of the project only contains ASCII characters.
+- Ensure you have Python 3.10 or later installed.
 - Ensure you have Poetry 1.2 or later installed.
 See [Poetry Installation](https://python-poetry.org/docs/#installation) for details.